neuecc/UniRx/README.md

 Observable Lifecycle Management
 ---
-When called OnCompletd?
+When called OnCompleted?
 Subscription's lifecycle management is very important topic for use UniRx. `ObservableTriggers` called OnCompleted at destroyed gameObject.
 Some static generator methods(`Observable.Timer`, `Observable.EveryUpdate`, etc...) isn't stop automatically.
 You should manage there subscription.

 At first, you can use `IDisposable.AddTo`.